open-pioneer/trails-starter/docs/reference/Services.md

 }
 ```

-References are either injected as an object (direct reference, the service that implements the interface)
+References are either injected as an object (direct reference, the service that provides the interface)
 or as an array (when multiple services are requested).
 See documentation and examples in [Package Reference](./Package.md) for more details.